Center For Movement Arts Policies

 - Advancement is based primarily on mastery of skills, behavior and attendance.
 All three factors are of equal importance.

 - Social relationships, logistics, carpools, age, study at studios, schools or organizations other than CMA and length of time at CMA are NOT factors in advancement.

-- Advancement beyond Ballet Level 2 requires summer study.
+- Effective September 2014, advancement beyond Ballet 1+ "A" requires summer study.
 There are several options.
 Please ask the Directors for more details.

 - Initiation of pointe work has a separate set of requirements.
 Please ask the Directors for details.